-Dane County is Wisconsin's capital county and second-most-populous county, home to approximately 567,000 people in Madison, Middleton, Sun Prairie, Fitchburg, and surrounding communities.
+Dane County is Wisconsin's capital county and second-most-populous county, home to approximately 567,000 people in Madison, Middleton, Sun Prairie, Fitchburg, Verona, and surrounding communities.
 Madison is simultaneously the state capital and home to the University of Wisconsin-Madison, one of the nation's largest public research universities with roughly 47,000 enrolled students.
-That combination produces Dane County's two most distinctive search characteristics: a large state government workforce with stable, long-term address histories, and a substantial student population with the opposite — high turnover in campus-adjacent ZIP codes that persists in databases for years after graduation.
+That combination produces Dane County's two most distinctive search characteristics: a large state government workforce with stable long-term address histories, and a substantial student population with the opposite — high address churn in campus-adjacent ZIP codes that persists in databases for years after graduation.

-Wisconsin's WCCA portal at wcca.wicourts.gov covers Dane County Circuit Court in its statewide search and is the correct starting point for any Dane County court records search.
-Dane County has been Wisconsin's fastest-growing county for decades, driven by technology sector expansion, state government employment, and the UW-Madison research enterprise — which means a significant share of current residents have prior addresses elsewhere in Wisconsin or in other states.
-See the Wisconsin state guide for the full statewide WCCA context.
+Wisconsin's WCCA portal at wcca.wicourts.gov covers Dane County Circuit Court in its free statewide search and is the correct starting point for any Dane County court records search.
+Dane County has been Wisconsin's fastest-growing county for decades, driven by technology sector expansion, state government employment, and the UW-Madison research enterprise.
+For the full Wisconsin statewide context see our Wisconsin state guide.

 Key takeaways